pwmckenna/talks/torque_introduction/slides.md

 An unfancy uTorrent/BitTorrent that is best heard, but not seen.

 !SLIDE
-#Ok.
-Lets focus on the javascript.
-What can we do with it?
+# Ok.
+What can we do with the javascript library?
 * It downloads files to your computer
 * share files from your computer to anyone else
 * access devices and other computers on attached or on the lan